Skip to main content

 Permit maps can be obtained from the Bureau of Mines and Geology of Burkina Faso (BUMIGEB), on payment of fees depending on the data requested.
 In 2019, Burkina Faso digitalised its mining cadastre with the support of the World Bank.

 The Mining Cadastre General Directorate (DGCM) manages the update of the mining cadastre and maintains an updated list of active licenses awarded or transferred.
-The government also hosts an online geoportal, which allow for active consultation of geological, geophysical, and geochemical data is managed by BUMIGEB.
+The government also hosts an online geoportal, which allows for active consultation of geological, geophysical and geochemical data managed by BUMIGEB.
 Awarded licenses can also be consulted in the Official Gazette.

-Burkina Faso’s Mining Code (Article 15) mandates the publication of contracts or mining agreements in the government’s official journal.
-Mining contracts cannot deviate from the model agreement, in accordance with Decree no. 2005-049/PRES/PM/MCE.
-Some contracts are also published on resourcecontracts.org.
+Burkina Faso’s Mining Code (Article 15) mandates the publication of mining contracts or agreements in the government’s official journal.
+Mining contracts cannot deviate from the model agreement, as stipulated by Decree No. 2005-049/PRES/PM/MCE.
+The country has published a range of contracts on the EITI website and some contracts are also published on resourcecontracts.org

 Beneficial ownership

 In June 2021, the Burkinabe government adopted a decree mandating the disclosure of beneficial ownership data for extractive companies.
-Burkina Faso’s EITI multi-stakeholder group is working with key stakeholders to expand the scope beneficial ownership disclosure to other sectors.
+According to the 2021 EITI Report, the establishment of an electronic beneficial ownership register is underway.
+Burkina Faso’s EITI multi-stakeholder group is also working with key stakeholders to expand the scope of beneficial ownership disclosure to other sectors.

 Burkina Faso is working on developing a beneficial ownership registry.
 Some beneficial ownership data is disclosed in EITI Reports.